-Emile: Thank you Dr Kelly for making time in your busy schedule, to talk to me.
+Emile: Thank you Dr. Kelly for making time in your busy schedule, to talk to me.
 I have a number of questions.
-Firstly, Essential tremor is one of the most common movement disorder in the world.
+Firstly, Essential tremor is one of the most common movement disorders in the world.
 Would you be able to shed some light on symptoms?

 Emile: and, in your experience, what are the most troublesome activities for sufferers?

 Emile: Similarly, for us.
-Due to office closures we had to start working from home, and relying on video conferencing calls too.
-Video calls have been really effective for us, and we’ve realised, they are in fact, the most effective way to get information, rather than asking patients record and send us video footage.
+Due to office closures, we had to start working from home and relying on video conference calls too.
+Video calls have been really effective for us, and we’ve realized, they are in fact, the most effective way to get information, rather than asking patients to record and send us video footage.
 So, my next question.
 What can tremor patients do if they can’t physically go to their healthcare providers?
-Are there measures in place other than tele-medicine?
+Are there measures in place other than telemedicine?
 For example, I know there are assistive technology clinics across the United States.
-Do you know whether these clinics are still open, to accept people to come and try assistive devices during COVID-19?
+Do you know whether these clinics are still open, to accepting people to come and try assistive devices during COVID-19?